 • Increase comfort, health and quality of life for residents.

-• Lower operating costs which can be utilized for community benefits.
+• Lower operating costs, which can be utilized for community benefits.

 • Create local jobs.

-• Reduce strain on local energy grids and increase resilience to climate events.
+• Increase resilience to climate events.

 What we do not fund